Sajidur78/NootLangPlusPlus/README.md

 [it's very good?](https://youtu.be/ygVWpw34cvQ)

 ### Other Examples
-NootLang is incredibly easy to pick up thanks to our wide array of fabulous examples with excellent documentation!
+NootLang++ is incredibly easy to pick up thanks to our wide array of fabulous examples with excellent documentation!

 [Don't be scared, check 'em out!!](examples)

 ## Features

 ### Commands
-NootLang is based on brainfuck, and as such, is extremely readable and very simple.
+NootLang++ is based on NootLang, and as such, is extremely readable and very simple.
 If you don't get it, you're basically just an idiot.

 ```lua
 nooT	-- Increments the data pointer